xil-se/xil.se/content/post/sharifctf-2016-pwn-login.md

 - If true, read the flag from file system and prints it.

 There are several strange things going on here.

 - Username and password are both able to overwrite the stack.
 - The stack value `authorized` is read but never written to.

 I was over thinking here and thought awesome - let's smash the stack jump into the true case in the if clause and get the flag.
-So I spent of time trying to get a nice ROP to do what I wanted.
+So I spent some time trying to get a nice ROP to do what I wanted.
 Big waste of time.

 It turns out that the stack value `authorized` is located after both username and password, so the solution was to just fill the stack with \x01 and get the flag.